 Who is Heather Flores anyway?

 Heather Coburn Flores is not a housewife who lives in one of the homes in Baby Point, not living what she preaches.
 She has a degree in ecology and is a professional permaculture designer and environmental landscape design consultant.
 She once worked for the Food Not Bombs movement.
-For further reading, why not try reading about digital and social media marketing by a Mississauga company called Gang&Lani.
+For further reading, why not try reading about how a broker can help with a bad credit mortgage by EasyHouse Loan.